bioconnector/workshops2015/lessons/intro-r-lifesci/01-intro-r.md

 with(mtcars, plot(disp, mpg))
 ```

 There are hundreds of plotting parameters you can use to make your plot look exactly like you want.
-Let's use a solid-filled point instead of an open circle with the `pch=` argument, color the points red with the `col=` argument, give it a title by passing a character object to the `main=` argument, and change the x and y axis titles with the `xlab=` and `ylab=` arguments, respectively.
+Let's use a solid-filled point instead of an open circle with the `pch=` argument (point character), color the points red with the `col=` argument, give it a title by passing a character object to the `main=` argument, and change the x and y axis titles with the `xlab=` and `ylab=` arguments, respectively.
 Let's go through this one step at a time.

 ```r